Marko Atlagić: 1990s

 As a member of the League of Communists of Yugoslavia, he participated at the last convened 14th Congress of the League of Communists of Yugoslavia.
 In the early 1990s, after Croatia proclaimed its independence from SFRJ, as a member of the Socialist Party of Croatia he was on the List of members of the Sabor, 1990–1992 as one of many representatives of the Council of Municipalities.
 However, he soon joined the Serb nationalist movement in Croatia, which sought to form a separate state from Croatia.
 In 1991, he participated in a pan-Serbian meeting of the SAO Kninska Krajina in Knin as one of its speakers.

-As a member of ultra-nationalist the "Serbian Radical Party for Republic of Srpska Krajina" (SRS for RSK) he was elected MP in the Parliament of the Republic of Serbian Krajina, and in 1994 he was elected as its vice-president after the Serbian Radical Party dominated parliamentary majority was constituted.
+As part of ultra-nationalist the "Serbian Radical Party for Republic of Srpska Krajina" (SRS for RSK) he was elected MP in the Parliament of the Republic of Serbian Krajina, and in 1994 he was elected as its vice-president after the Serbian Radical Party dominated parliamentary majority was constituted.
 The government fell in late 1994, after which Atlagić resigned from the position of Deputy Speaker.
 In 1995, Atlagić was Minister without portfolio in the last RSK government, under Milan Babić.
 After Operation Storm, he had been one of the ministers from 1995 to 2006 by the SRS-promoted Government of the RSK in Exile.

-In 2006, Atlagić testified at the trial of Slobodan Milošević.
-He claimed various "notorious facts" against the Croats which "failed to corroborate", and "insisted that Serbs had committed no bad acts".
-In 2020 and 2021 he co-authored papers which denied that the Srebrenica massacre was a genocide, and provided a revisionist explanation of the circumstances of the Breakup of Yugoslavia.
-He also claimed that over 800,000 Serbs were killed in the WWII Jasenovac concentration camp.